 - Majority are 40 and older

 At the dedication of the Rose Lehrman Arts Center at HACC in April 1975, Lois Lehrman Grass said her mother, Rose, instilled the love of the Arts and the duty of civic service in her children.
 "Rose Herman Lehrman was an exquisite woman, not only in appearance, but in her manner & personality.
 She would be more than pleased to see her name attached to this great space at Harrisburg Area Community College," said Lois.

-Rose Herman Lerhman passed away in 1968, and an oil portrait of her by Ben Solowey is prominently displayed in the lobby of the Rose Lehrman Arts Center.
+Rose Herman Lehrman passed away in 1968, and an oil portrait of her by Ben Solowey is prominently displayed in the lobby of the Rose Lehrman Arts Center.

 Support areas for both theatres include a fully equipped scene shop, a movement/dance studio, a green room, workrooms for properties and costumes and large and small dressing rooms.

-The Rose Lehrman Arts Center was the last building to be constructed in the Harrisburg Area Community College Harrisburg Campus 10 year master plan.
+The Rose Lehrman Arts Center was the last building to be constructed in the HACC Harrisburg Campus 10 year master plan.
 When it was finished in 1975, it was the first multidisciplinary arts center in the Region.

 Also included in the facility:

-The Rose Lehrman Art Gallery accommodates both two and three dimensional art and is staffed by a full time curator.
-Nationally and internationally known artist exhibit in the gallery.
+The Rose Lehrman Art Gallery accommodates both two and three dimensional art.
+Nationally and internationally known artists exhibit in the gallery.

 The Rose Garden Plaza adjacent to the gallery is used for receptions.